isomerpages/enterprisesg-cpso/pages/Safety Tips on Cribs, Cots and Cradles.md

 *	Adhere to the product information on the maximum size and weight of babies suitable for the product to be used safely.
 *	Ensure that the cot has no missing parts such as slats.
 Slats should be secure and spaced no more than 4.5 to 6 cm apart.
 This is to avoid your baby’s head slipping through and getting trapped.
 *	Ensure that the cot has no broken, loose, missing or improperly installed brackets, screws or other hardware.
-*	For swinging cradles ensure that locking mechanisms or devices are in place.
+*	For swinging cradles, ensure that locking mechanisms or devices are in place.
 Ensure that the lock is activated once the baby has fallen asleep.
 *	Check mattress support often to ensure that it hasn’t come of the end panels.
 *	Use a firm, snugly fitting mattressto prevent baby from being trapped between the mattress and crib.
 *	Make sure the cot sheet fits well on the mattress.
 Check that it wraps around and fits securely at the mattress corners.